Mavrovo National Park – Macedonia’s Wild West

 It’s a really lovely spot to relax and cool off from the heat of the day.
 We spent some time here because we had the whole place to ourselves.
 Take a picnic, explore the rock formations, or just watch and listen to the mesmerising cascades plunge into the shallow pool below.

 The first village you will probably reach is Mavrovi Anovi, which sits beside Mavrovo lake.
 A place more geared towards tourists and resort visitors but it’s a nice place to stop for lunch.
 I highly recommend a locally run cafe, Gostilnica Dva Sokola, which serves delicious homemade food in a relaxed setting with views out across the lake.

 Deeper into the national park the village of Janche provides a good starting point for the 4-hour return hike to Galichnik.
 Janche is a traditional village worth having a wander around.
-As well as stopping by the restaurant of hotel Tutto, a member of Slow Food Macedonia, serving local and organic dishes.
+As well as stopping for lunch at the restaurant of Hotel Tutto.
+A member of Slow Food Macedonia which serves mouthwatering organic local dishes.

 Towards the south of the park is Lazarapole.
-This place was recommended to us by a local guy who worked in the same coworking space in Skopje as my husband.
-Apparently one of the highest villages in Macedonia, and certainly one of the ruralist.
-As we stepped back in time and strolled through the picturesque hamlet we barely saw a soul.
+This place was recommended to us by a local man who worked in the same coworking space in Skopje as my husband.
+Apparently one of the highest villages in Macedonia and certainly one of the most rural.
+As we stepped back in time and strolled through the pretty hamlet we barely saw a soul.
 Apart from a few rifle laden villagers returning from their afternoon hunt, and a group of wild horses fighting for a gulp at the village fountain.

 Untouched Natural Heritage

-Although a popular playground for Skopje residents and Macedonian holidaymakers, Mavrovo National Park has kept its unique rurality.
-Hopefully, it will stay this way as the country becomes more and more popular with foreign travellers.
+Although a popular playground for Skopje residents and Macedonian holidaymakers, Mavrovo National Park has kept its unique rural beauty.
+Hopefully, it will stay this way as the country becomes more popular with foreign travellers.